Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

-If $c$ is not shown at time precisely $t - \ell$, then the claim follows directly from the I.H., Part 2.
+For Part 2, let $c$ be any concept with $level(c) \geq 1$, and write $\ell = level(c)$.
+We must prove that any showing of $c$ at any time $\leq t - \ell$ leads to the same neuron $u = rep(c)$ becoming engaged.
+If $c$ is not shown at time precisely $t - \ell$, then the claim follows directly from the inductive hypothesis, Part 2.
 So assume that $c$ is shown at time $t - \ell$.
 If $t - \ell$ is the first time that $c$ is shown, then $rep(c)$ first gets defined at time $t$, so the conclusion is trivially true (since there is only one showing to consider).

 It remains to consider the case where $rep(c)$ is already defined by time $t-1$.
-Then, by the I.H.
-Part 2, we know that any showing of $c$ at a time $\leq t-1 - \ell$ leads to neuron $rep(c)$ becoming engaged.
+Then, by the inductive hypothesis, Part 2, we know that any showing of $c$ at a time $\leq t-1 - \ell$ leads to neuron $rep(c)$ becoming engaged.
 We now argue that the same $rep(c)$ is also selected at time $t$.
 As in the proof of Part 1, the $engaged$ flag is set at time $t$ for exactly one layer $\ell$ neuron; we claim that this chosen neuron is in fact the previously-defined $rep(c)$.
 As in the proof for Part 1, we claim that all neurons in the set $rep(children(c))$ fire and no other layer $\ell - 1$ neuron fires at time $t-1$.
-Then $rep(c)$ has incoming potential in round $t$ that is strictly greater than $k$ times the initial weight, by I.H.
-Part 3(a).
-On other hand, every other layer $\ell$ neuron has incoming potential that is at most $k$ times the initial weight, again by I.H.
-Part 3(a).
-It follows that $rep(c)$ has a strictly higher incoming potential in round $t$ than any other layer $\ell$ neuron, and so is the chosen neuron at time $t$.
+Then $rep(c)$ has incoming potential in round $t$ that is strictly greater than $k$ times the initial weight, by the inductive hypothesis, Part 3(a).
+On other hand, every other layer $\ell$ neuron has incoming potential that is at most $k$ times the initial weight, again by the inductive hypothesis, Part 3(a).
+It follows that $rep(c)$ has a strictly higher incoming potential in round $t$ than any other layer $\ell$ neuron, and so is the chosen neuron at time $t$. \\